khazaddum/SecretSwap/docs/faq.md

 ### How does SecretSwap work?

-Secret Swap is an automated market maker (AMM) liquidity protocol.
+SecretSwap is an automated market maker (AMM) liquidity protocol.
 There is no orderbook, no centralized party, and no central facilitator of trade.
-Using Secret Contracts, the mempool of potential Secret Swap transactions are kept entirely encrypted - protecting users from front-running attacks and providing an increased level of privacy compared to traditional AMMs.
+Using Secret Contracts, the mempool of potential SecretSwap transactions are kept entirely encrypted - protecting users from front-running attacks and providing an increased level of privacy compared to traditional AMMs.

-Each pool within Secret Swap is defined by a secret contract that includes a few functions to enable swapping tokens, adding liquidity and more.
+Each pool within SecretSwap is defined by a secret contract that includes a few functions to enable swapping tokens, adding liquidity and more.
 At its core each pool uses the function `x*y=k` to maintain a curve along which trades can happen.

 The pools keep track of reserves (liquidity) and updates those reserves every single time someone trades.
-Because the reserves are automatically rebalanced, a Secret Swap pool can always be used to buy or sell a token without requiring a counterparty on the other side of your trade.
+Because the reserves are automatically rebalanced, a SecretSwap pool can always be used to buy or sell a token without requiring a counterparty on the other side of your trade.

 Note: Given the requirement to publicly update pool reserves to determine the price, an observer can see a consolidated view of changes (swaps, provide / remove liquidity) in a given block.
 As a result, if there’s a single transaction with the pool in a given block, it is not possible to have privacy on that transaction.
 With more transactions per pool in a given block, SecretSwap provides additional privacy to users.